HuyNQct/Techfine_STE-solar-inverter-dashboard-using-esp32/README.md

 Bookmark it.
 Add it to your phone's home screen.

-After deployment the dashboard is accessible from any device with an internet connection.
+Now you can check your inverter from anywhere with an internet connection, whether you're on the couch, at work, or wondering if the washing machine just pushed your inverter a little too hard.

 ---